IA STUDIO Research Programme

 • manufacturing defects preserved in metal artefacts

-Such objects can function as physical records of transient mechanical events that are otherwise undocumented.
+Such material can function as evidence of transient production events that were not otherwise documented.

 2. Materials-Based Cultural-Heritage Investigation

-Application of modern scientific measurement techniques to historically significant artefacts.
+Application of non-destructive scientific measurement to historically significant artefacts.

 Methods may include: